-The Apple HomePod is now available to buy.
-It's not alone in the smart speaker space with plenty of competition from Google Home and Amazon Echo, but it is unique in that it's the only one with Siri as the virtual assistant at its core rather than Amazon Alexa or Google Assistant.
+The Apple HomePod isn't alone in the smart speaker space with plenty of competition, but it is unique in that it's the only one with Siri as the virtual assistant at its core rather than Amazon Alexa or Google Assistant.

 But what if you want a smart speaker with decent sound but don't want the £319/$349 HomePod?
 What then?

 That's why we're here - of course - with our selection of the top Apple HomePod alternatives to buy today.

 Our pick of the best HomePod alternatives